rashid1844/DSproject/README.md

 ### Description
 An application that allows a shopper to get a live review for a desired product.
-This extends the capabilities of online shopping and provides a better and more realistic experience
+This extends the capabilities of online shopping and provides a better and more realistic experience.
+Classification is done based item category, as each user might be an expert in a specific category.

+Credit to Dr.Majid Khonji for providing the idea of application, and the support during the project.